neerjathakkar/academic-kickstart/content/post/why_phd.md

 My freshman summer both gave me some self-confidence and made me truly think about the concept of a PhD for the first time.
 I interned as a software engineer in a data science lab along with 3 math and computer science PhD students.
 My project on parsing data made me see that I was capable of accomplishing a coding task I was given in the real world, but I also realized that it wasn't very interesting to me compared to the research projects my fellow interns were working on.
 Trying to solve research problems as opposed to engineering problems was much more exciting to me.
 I also talked to some other teams in the company who were working on exciting technologies such as those that enable self-driving cars, and I realized there was so much cool stuff I could do within computer science besides just parsing data.
 However, I realized I would need a PhD to tackle most of the questions I wanted to.
 PhD or no PhD, my coworkers biggest piece of advice was to take a lot of math.

-Being the crazy person I am, I decided to map out an 11 year plan - basically, what my 4 years of college, a gap year, a 5 year PhD, and then options after could look like.
+Being me, I decided to map out an 11 year plan - basically, what my 4 years of college, a gap year, a 5 year PhD, and then options after could look like.
 Everything after college and my gap year was very vague, but it's funny that a lot of things I wrote and started to map out in my plan - "add a double major in math", "do a Fulbright or something like it after college", "TA more CS classes", "get an internship at a good tech company that has strong software engineering and research divisions" - ended up happening.

 As I went through the rest of college, I didn't closely follow or even revise my 11 year plan much, but I used it as a framework to explore if a PhD was right for me.
 I prioritized taking important CS and math courses, going after opportunities that would allow me to explore academia and work closely with professors, and checking in with myself to see how I felt about different experiences.
 A lot of opportunities that I could never have planned for came up - research positions, working on the CLRS Algorithms textbook with Professor Cormen, being a teaching assistant for a brand new class, and studying abroad in Budapest.
 Having all these wonderful experiences not only strengthened my application, but also showed me that more time in academia was right for me.
 I loved many aspects of all of these experiences - getting to work closely with professors on interesting problems, doing work that would be published and put out for others to use, walking students through problems, taking courses at an institution other than my own - and realized that the process of a PhD would probably be enjoyable to me.